teamredredred/wing-gun-slope/README.md

 3. Look for the "Wing Gun" under the weapons category
 4. Place the weapon on a small grid ship

-## About
+## Technical Details
-This mod is currently a proof of concept to verify asset loading.
-The weapon uses the vanilla missile launcher functionality.

-## Notes for Development
-- The wing gun model is placed as a small grid weapon
-- Currently uses default Space Engineers textures
+- Uses gatling gun mechanics (uses NATO_25x184mm ammo)
+- Mounts from the back face only
-- Dimensions are 1x1x3 blocks
+- Dimensions are 1x1x3 blocks (small grid)
-- Mounted from the back side of the block
+- Auto-tracking capability for targeting

+## Troubleshooting
+If the model doesn't appear correctly:
+1. Make sure all files are in the correct directories
+2. Try restarting the game completely
+3. Check if there are any errors in the Space Engineers log